adiu19/bpetok-go/README.md

 ## TODOs
 1. Impose a max working set per encoder
 2. Replace [2]int in the tokenizer with bit-packing for faster lookups
+3. Remove sync.Pool and use per-stream, pre-allocated slices